 Participants Receive:

-• An initial health assessment; you will be responsible for making any follow-up appointments
+• An initial health assessment; you will be responsible for making any follow-up appointments.
+Employees must be seen yearly at minimum to maintain enrollment in the program

 • Comprehensive review of all your medications